 Add the dry ingredients together, including the cinnamon, ginger and salt and mix to combine.
 Gently mix in the buttermilk mixture until incorporated.

-Fold in the apples and cranberries, do not over mix.
+Fold in the apples and cranberries, but do not over mix.

 Fill the loaf pan and sprinkle remaining 2 tbsp. of the brown sugar.
 Bake on the middle rack for 45 minutes until golden on top and springy to the touch.
 Test for doneness with a toothpick, as the type of pan and oven vary.
 Do not overcook, as it will continue to cook a bit more when you remove it.
 Remove and cool.